Property Market · Last updated 2 June 2026

 • Above 200,000 euros: 26%

-Plusvalia is a municipal tax charged on the increase in land value over the time you have owned the property.
+Plusvalía is a municipal tax charged on the increase in land value over the period you have owned the property.
 It is paid by the seller and calculated by the Ayuntamiento de La Linea based on the cadastral value and the number of years of ownership.
+Following the Constitutional Court's 2021 reform, the calculation method was updated to reflect actual market conditions, so sellers can no longer be charged plusvalía on land that has not actually risen in value.

 Documentation You Will Need